nbasargin/fsarcamp/README.md

 - Data loaders for the CROPEX 2025 campaign

 Breaking changes
-- GTC lookup tables loaders have been adjusted to support different types of geocoding lookup tables
+- GTC lookup tables have been adjusted to support different coordinates, a new class is provided
-- Related geocoding functionality has been moved and adjusted
+- Related geocoding functionality has been moved and adjusted: now the lookup tables are responsible for geocoding
-- Some deprecated modules and functions were removed
+- Deprecated modules and functions were removed
+- Region definitions are now a plain dictionary mapping names to polygons in longitude-latitude coordinates
+- GeoCrop (region of a lookup table) was replaced by WindowedGeocoding with similar functionality

 ## v2.0.1
 First publicly available version of this package.